-Extending to the output, feature L21F91 shows that functional roles are not fully captured by input activations: while it activates on tokens like ``on'' or certain verbs, its main effect is generating output phrases such as ``the basis of'' or ``based on'' (Figure~\ref{fig:patterns_example_output}).
-These contributions, detectable via attributions from output logits, illustrate how features influence output patterns beyond input activations.
+Extending to the output, the analysis of feature L21F91 demonstrates that functional roles are not fully captured by input activations: while it activates on tokens like ``on'' or certain verbs, its main effect is generating output phrases such as ``the basis of'' or ``based on'' (Figure~\ref{fig:patterns_example_output}).
+These contributions, detectable via logit attribution, illustrate how features influence the output, generated by the model.

-\textbf{Downstream effect of a feature} Output-based analysis is computationally expensive, as each generated token requires both a forward and backward pass.
+Despite its importance, output-based analysis is computationally expensive, as each generated token requires both a forward and backward pass.
 We generate 15 new tokens per sample to assess how many are needed for reliable results.
-As expected, early layers (e.g., layers~0 and~7) rarely contribute directly to the output (Figure~\ref{fig:output_influence_left}), and when they do, the effect is usually limited to the token immediately following the activating one (Figure~\ref{fig:output_influence_right}).
-Extending the analysis to additional tokens adds only about 1.4\% of samples for layer~0, a negligible gain given the computational cost.
-In deeper layers, most influence remains on the first generated token, though multi-token output patterns also appear, and might be crucial for interpreting a feature's function, particularly in later layers (e.g., Figure~\ref{fig:patterns_example_output}).
+As expected, early layers rarely contribute directly to the output, as shown in Figure~\ref{fig:output_influence_left}, and when they do, the effect is usually limited to the token immediately following the activating one; see Figure~\ref{fig:output_influence_right}.
+In deeper layers, most influence remains on the first generated token, though multi-token output patterns also appear, and might be crucial for interpreting a feature's function, particularly in later layers (e.g., feature L21F91 presented in Figure~\ref{fig:patterns_example_output}).